toshk9/TreeHealth-Project/README.md

 # Tree Health Classification Project

 This project implements a deep learning model to classify tree health conditions based on the NYC Street Tree Census dataset.
 The model uses both categorical and numerical features to predict tree health status as Good, Fair, or Poor.
+An API is also provided to facilitate model inference.

 ## Model Performance